-Human species, past and future
+Human species, past & future

 Evolution results from gradual change to DNA over many generations, as gene mutations continue to occur through cell division.
 Mutations may be beneficial or harmful, spontaneous and unexplained or caused by environmental factors.
 Gene variants passed down from interbreeding thousands of years ago between our ancestors and the Neanderthals and Denisovans, two long-extinct human species, still affect our health and traits.
 The Black Death that ravaged Europe in the fourteenth century may also have influenced genes involved in immune responses and present-day susceptibility to disease, while remnants of ancient viral pandemics are still active in healthy people.